 Commonwealth Casualty home insurance discounts

 In terms of discounts, Commonwealth Casualty provides a variety of ways for Arizona homeowners to get a lower home insurance premium.
-In total, there are eight discounts listed that homeowners may be able to obtain.
-You will find common discounts, like those for purchasing a new home or being claim-free, as well as some more unique savings opportunities.
+You will find common discounts, like those for purchasing a new home or being claims-free, as well as some more unique savings opportunities.
 Here are a few standout discounts from Commonwealth:Homeowners who live in gated communities or a monitored location could qualify for cheaper home insurance.Smart home systems or devices that notify you if there’s a leak reduce the chances of widespread water damage, and having one may lower your home insurance rate with Commonwealth Casualty.If you’ve just purchased your home, you could qualify for this discount on your policy.If you pay your policy premium in full rather than in installments, you could save on your homeowners policy.

-Commonwealth Casualty home services
+Commonwealth Casualty home tools and benefits